 If you owe less than $10,000 and can afford to pay your entire tax debt but just need a little time, a simple installment agreement is easy enough to set up on the IRS website.
 The IRS charges a set-up fee of $52 for direct debit or $120 for payroll deductions.

 However, setting up an installment agreement is more difficult if your debt is higher or you are looking to pay less than what you owe.
 The financial disclosure the IRS requires is complicated and can be tricky for the average person to complete.
 A tax debt resolution service can help you complete disclosures forms and will help you set up monthly payments that you can afford.

-Article last modified on May 25, 2017.
+Article last modified on January 8, 2019.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Installment Agreements: A Tax Payment Plan - AMP.
+Mobile users may also access the AMP Version: IRS Installment Agreement: A Tax Payment Plan - AMP.